 When smartphones get too hot they start to misbehave and may suffer long-term damage.
 There have even been a few cases where phones have exploded or burst into flame, although in these cases heat is generally the symptom (of a battery malfunction, for example) rather than the underlying cause of the issue.

 It’s extremely unlikely that your iPhone is going to blow up, but troubleshooting its overheating problems now should give you some peace of mind and help it to run smoothly.
-In this article we offer 11 simple tips to cool down a hot iPhone.
+In this article we offer 11 simple tips to cool down a hot iPhone, and as the US, UK, Europe and Asia are engulfed in a dangerous heatwave it’s a good time to take note of the ways to keep your iPhone cool.

 If your iPhone keeps overheating, you should look into where and how you are using it.
 These tips will help:

 - Remove the case.
 An extra layer of insulation makes it harder for your phone to cool down.
-Alternatively, consider a case with heat vents, such as the
+Alternatively, there are iPhone cooling cases available and thermal phone cases.
+Consider a case with heat vents.
+You can even attach a fan to your iPhone.

-- Don’t leave it in a car in the sun, where temperatures can rise rapidly.
-Take the iPhone with you when parked.
+- Don’t leave your phone in a car in the sun, where temperatures can rise rapidly.
+Take the iPhone with you.

-- You may need to avoid direct sunlight entirely if you’re somewhere extremely hot.
-If you’re on holiday somewhere fiercely sunny, keep the iPhone in a bag or in the shade.
+- Avoid direct sunlight entirely – especially if you’re somewhere extremely hot.
+If you’re on vacation somewhere fiercely sunny, keep the iPhone in a bag or in the shade.
 Refrain from using the phone if possible.

-- Stop using Bluetooth, because it provides an additional source of heat.
-You can do this from the Control Centre: swipe up (or down from the top right on an iPhone without a Home button) and tap the Bluetooth icon.
+- Stop using Bluetooth because it provides an additional source of heat.
+You can turn off Bluetooth from the Control Centre: swipe down from the top right on an iPhone without a Home button and tap the Bluetooth icon.
+(If your iPhone has a Home button swipe up from the bottom).

 - Turn off Location Services.
-GPS is probably the single function that heats up an iDevice the most.
+GPS can create heat.
 Turn it off using Settings > Privacy > Location Services.

 - Avoid using Maps turn-by-turn directions.
 This mode generates a lot of heat.

-- Avoid charging until you get somewhere cooler, or until the iPhone has had a chance to cool down.
+- Avoid charging your iPhone until you get somewhere cooler, or until the iPhone has had a chance to cool down.
 Charging heats up the device.

 - Turn on Airplane mode.
 This turns off GPS, Bluetooth, Wi-Fi and Cellular data.
 It’s in Control Centre: tap the plane icon.